The Uni Guide has a fresh new look

 7. There’s always another option: don't go

-Perhaps you want to reconsider your options, build up some more work experience, retake your exams or defer your place for a year?
+Maybe you want to get some more work experience, retake your exams or defer your place for a year?
 A gap year could offer you some valuable time out to get yourself into a stronger position to apply next year.

 Results day, done.
 What happens now?

-You've got your results and a university place sorted congratulations!
-Here's what else you need to tick off the checklist to make sure you're fully prepared for starting uni:
+You've got your results and a university place sorted nice one!
+Here's what else you need to tick off the checklist to make sure you're prepared for starting uni:

 Search The Uni Guide